jacksimmons/ecm2423-maze-solver/README.txt

     estimate for average speed).
 Output is unaffected by this parameter.

 [OUTPUT_MAZE] default: "true"
-    whether to output the maze calculated by the algorithm
+    whether to output the maze calculated by the algorithm to MazeOutput.txt

+[OUTPUT_PATH] default: "true"
+    whether to output the path calculated to PathOutput.txt

+[OUTPUT_CONSOLE] default: "true"
+    enable all, or disable most console messages

 Depth-First Search:
-This DFS operates by storing only pointers to the cardinal directions; the LEFT, RIGHT, UP and DOWN vectors.
-(Will work like A*)
+A quick and simple algorithm which isn't optimal.

+Breadth-First Search:
+A quick and simple algorithm which is optimal, but has a high space complexity.

 A* Search:
-A* uses integers to store positions in the array, and uses a linked-list structure to store paths along these positions.
+An optimal algorithm which minimises the path by distance. (i.e. it finds the shortest path) This is equivalent to finding the path with the fewest nodes in this search space.

 Performance: